MinecraftForge/Documentation/docs/models/itemproperties.md

 Adding Properties to Items
 --------------------------

-`ItemModelsProperties#register` is used to add a property to a certain item.
+`ItemProperties#register` is used to add a property to a certain item.
 The `Item` parameter is the item the property is being attached to (e.g. `ExampleItems#APPLE`).
 The `ResourceLocation` parameter is the name given to the property (e.g. `new ResourceLocation("pull")`).
-The `IItemPropertyGetter` is a functional interface that takes the `ItemStack`, the `ClientWorld` it is in (may be null), and the `LivingEntity` that holds it (may be null), returning the `float` value for the property.
+The `ItemPropertyFunction` is a functional interface that takes the `ItemStack`, the `ClientLevel` it is in (may be null), the `LivingEntity` that holds it (may be null), and the `int` containing the id of the holding entity (may be `0`), returning the `float` value for the property.
 For modded item properties, it is recommended that the modid of the mod is used as the namespace (e.g. `examplemod:property` and not just `property`, as that really means `minecraft:property`).
 These should be done in `FMLClientSetupEvent`.
-There's also another private method `ItemModelsProperties#registerGeneric` that is used to add properties to all items, and it does not take `Item` as its parameter since all items will apply this property.
+There's also another private method `ItemProperties#registerGeneric` that is used to add properties to all items, and it does not take `Item` as its parameter since all items will apply this property.

 !!! important
-    Use `FMLClientSetupEvent#enqueueWork` to proceed with the tasks, since the data structures in `ItemModelsProperties` are not thread-safe.
+    Use `FMLClientSetupEvent#enqueueWork` to proceed with the tasks, since the data structures in `ItemProperties` are not thread-safe.

+!!! note

+    `ItemPropertyFunction` is deprecated by Mojang in favor of using the subinterface `ClampedItemPropertyFunction` which clamps the result between `0` and `1`.

 Using Overrides
 ---------------